Information for adult beginners and juniors

-How to Get Started
+How to get started

-The best way to find out if Aikido is suitable for you is to jump right in and participate in a typical class.
-All Riai schools offer at least two free classes for beginners, so there’s no reason not to give it a go.
+The best way to find out if Aikido is suitable for you is to jump right in and participate in a class.
+All Riai Aikido schools offer at least two free classes for beginners, so there’s no reason not to give it a go.
 Check out locations and class schedules on our schools page.

-It’s generally a good idea to phone the contact for the schoool in advance of your first class to confirm the class time and let them know you’re coming.
+It’s generally a good idea to phone the contact for the school in advance of your first class to confirm the class time and let them know you’re coming.
 If you’re unsure which age group is right for you, or have any other queries at all, don’t hesitate to phone the listed contact person for advice.

-What to Wear
+What to wear

 Wear something loose fitting and comfortable, e.g. track pants and a t-shirt.
-Don’t wear anything precious, as it’s (remotely) possible it may get torn or damaged.

-What to Expect
+What to expect

 To ensure the dojo is an enjoyable, safe and effective place to learn and explore the art of Aikido, we observe a few basic rules of etiquette.
-For the most part these are designed to encourage us to respect our instructors and training partners, to ensure that everyone knows what they should be doing, and to ensure the instructor can safely orchestrate the activity in the dojo.

 At the start and end of class we line up in seiza (kneeling) in order of seniority and bow once to the front of the dojo, then once to our instructor.
 This signifies respect and gratitude to the founder of Aikido, the many teachers who have carried on the art, and to our instructor.
 It is the only time you need to line up according to grade.

 We bow to each training partner before commencing training.
 This reminds us we are offering each other a chance to train and that we should respect the opportunity by training with respect and care for each other’s safety.